TheLaughingDuck/advRlab3package/README.md

 ## Additional things to do (with this document)

 * Create a set of instructions for downloading and running this package.

+## Additional things to fix (BUGS)

+* when running `check()`, the following error is shown: "Error in euclidean(123612, 13892347912) : could not find function "euclidean".

+* There seems to be some kind of error with the Roxygen examples of both dijkstra and euclidean.
+They wont run.